Linn Sheldon: Barnaby

 The theme music for "Barnaby" was "A La Claire Fontaine," an arrangement by Robert Farnon of an old French lullaby.

 Sheldon would famously end the show with: "If anybody calls, tell them Barnaby said hello.
 And tell them that I think you are the nicest person in the whole world...
 Just you."
 As a result, the character is remembered for the catchphrase "Tell them Barnaby said Hello."

 During his entire time as "Barnaby," Sheldon would frequently make personal appearances, especially in hospitals, to entertain and cheer up sick children.

+Sheldon ended his run as "Barnaby" in 1990 and went into retirement.